Global Reading Challenge

 - To provide a positive learning experience for children, librarians, teachers and parents;

-- To build confidence and integrity in young readers; and above all,
+- To build confidence and integrity in young readers; and to have fun.

-Multiple copies of the books are available for students to check out at the Knes Family Library of the Lower School.
+Multiple copies of the books will be available for students to check out at the Knes Family Library of the Lower School.
 Most are also available at public libraries and bookstores, including 57th Street Books.
-Availability at library branches can be checked online by clicking on "search" at: http://www.chipublib.org/browse/books/
+Availability at Chicago Public Library branches can be checked online by clicking on "search" at: http://www.chipublib.org/browse/books/

 - It Ain't So Awful, Falafel, by Firoozeh Dumas

-- The Small Adventure of Popeye and Elvis, by Barbara O'Connor
+- The Small Adventure of Popeye and Elvis, Barbara O'Connor

 - The War That Saved My Life, by Kimberly Brubaker Bradley.